markets/awesome-ruby/README.md

 ## Internationalization

 * [i18n](https://github.com/svenfuchs/i18n) - Ruby Internationalization and localization solution
-* [i18n-tasks](https://github.com/glebm/i18n-tasks) - Manage missing and unused translations with the awesome power of static analysis.
+* [i18n-tasks](https://github.com/glebm/i18n-tasks) - Manage missing and unused translations with the awesome power of static analysis
+* [twitter-cldr-rb](https://github.com/twitter/twitter-cldr-rb) - Ruby implementation of the ICU (International Components for Unicode) that uses the Common Locale Data Repository to format dates, plurals, and more

 ## Geolocation